Top 5 Airline Industry and Aviation Trends of 2022

 And on June 28, this became a reality.

 Klein Vision’s AirCar completed its first 35-minute flight between Nitra, Slovakia and Bratislava.

-Searches for "AirCar" have risen by 20% over the last decade with a large spike in 2021.
+Searches for "AirCar" have risen by 83% over the last 5 years with large spikes in 2021 and early 2022.

-The AirCar Pro model has completed 142 successful landings thus far, and Klein Vision is ready to begin production.
+The AirCar Pro model has completed 142 successful landings as of July 2021, and Klein Vision is ready to begin production.